 How Nexrad 3D Works

-Nexrad 3D is a web-native platform that provides a real-time, three-dimensional volume visualization of weather radar data.
-The platform captures raw NEXRAD Level II archive streams, processes them, and uses hardware-accelerated Volume Ray Marching within the browser to generate detailed storm cell structures.
+Nexrad 3D is a web-native platform that provides real-time, three-dimensional weather radar visualization.
+The platform captures NEXRAD Level II streams, processes raw radial moments, and renders atmospheric volume directly in the browser using hardware-accelerated ray marching.

 Architecture Overview